safe-global/safe-cli/README.md

 options:
   -h, --help            show this help message and exit -v, --version         Show program's version number and exit.
-  --threshold THRESHOLD
+  --no-confirm          Bypass any and all “Yes or no?” messages --threshold THRESHOLD
                         Number of owners required to execute transactions on the created Safe.
 It mustbe greater than 0 and less or equal than the number of owners
   --owners OWNERS [OWNERS ...]